Anthelios/gustapolettini/README.md

 - Currently i'm a goldsmith.
 In future i will be a front-end dev;
-- Studing english with a private teacher;
+- Studying english with a private teacher;

 - Currently learning PHP|JavaScript|Laravel|React;